IEEE-VIS-Arts-Program/2024/source/contributions/1041-displacement_flowers.md

 - name: Elizabeth McCaffrey
   affiliation: Khoury College of Computer Sciences/College of Arts Media and Design, Northeastern University
   location: Boston, Massachusetts, United States
+  bio: "Elizabeth McCaffrey is a student of Computer Science and Design at Northeastern University.
+Her design practice includes data visualization and computational arts.
+Her visualization style can be described as abstract and metaphorical, intending to bridge data visualization with both art and design."
+  headshot: /images/headshots/elizabeth-mccaffrey.jpg
 images:
   - src: /images/1041-displacement_flowers-algeria.jpg
     alt: "Algeria"